ucdavis/Htmx.Components/docs/articles/developer-guide/architecture.md

 2. The factory creates appropriate `IAuthorizationRequirement` instances
 3. ASP.NET Core's `IAuthorizationService.AuthorizeAsync()` evaluates requirements
 4. Authorization handlers (registered in DI) process the requirements
-5. Results are cached by [`AuthorizationMetadataService`](../../api/Htmx.Components.Services.AuthorizationMetadataService.html) for performance
+5. Results are cached by <xref:Htmx.Components.Services.AuthorizationMetadataService> for performance

 **Custom Authorization Handlers:**
 You can register custom authorization handlers that work with the requirements: